 nivalis ‘Shrek’ a long-petalled, elegant virescent, washed pale green.
 Very long petals.

 nivalis ‘Woozle’ a bizarre double spiky with green tips.
 The flowers are dense and globular unlike the other spikys.
-It often has extra petals growing from the ovary.
+It’s unique character is the extra petals growing from the ovary.
+Very vigorous.

 plicatus ‘Bryan Hewitt’ another superb poculiform plicate from Myddelton House.
 Earlier, shorter, greener leaves and very elegant flowers.